 There was no power plug converter in the room (I know I should have carried one myself).
 I called the reception at least three times and finally went downstairs, waited for around 15 minutes when someone finally came up with it.

-Same thing happened with WiFi.
+The same thing happened with WiFi.
 It connected quickly to my phone, but not to my laptop.
 I called the reception once again.
 “I will send someone,” replied a lady with the same dull and uninterested tone.

 The hotel has a spa, some restaurants, and a cafe.
 There are a pool and a gym, too.